HoustonWeHaveABug/CrosswordGenerator/README.md

 The program generates a trie from the list of words provided.
 The crossword is generated cell by cell, in a row scan way.
 At each step the program determines the list of possible letters and if a black square can be placed from the current horizontal and vertical nodes in the trie.

 When a valid solution is found, the current number of black squares becomes the new maximum.
-If the new maximum is less than or equal to the minimum number of black squares then the program terminates, otherwise another solution is searched using the new maximum.
+If the new maximum is less than the minimum number of black squares then the program terminates, otherwise another solution is searched using the new maximum.
 A solution is valid if all the words found are in the list of words (including one-letter words), and there is no duplicate words on the grid.

 When the Black squares symmetry flag is enabled, the program will ensure black squares are placed respecting the 180-degree rotational symmetry constraint.
 Otherwise there is no constraint on the placement of black squares.